 Road trips are as American as apple pie.
 And there’s nothing that goes better with a car ride than checking out a world-renowned roadside attraction like the Upside Down House.
 Conjured up by entrepreneur, visionary, and long-time resident Nellie O’Bryan in 1956, the idea came from two children’s stories “Upside Down Land” and “The Upsidedownians”.
 Everything inside the structure is upside down including the plaque on the front.
 This marvel will surely spark your children’s imaginations as well as yours.
 Want to see even more?
 Here’s 10 family trip ideas in and around Mono County to kick start your road trip.

-Choo, Choo Your Way To Fun Via The Yosemite Sugar Pine Railroad
+Choo, Choo Your Way To Fun Via The Yosemite Mountain Sugar Pine Railroad

 There’s No Putts About It – Tahoe South’s Mini-Golf Scene Is Blistering

 Your kids are only going to be this age once, so enjoy every moment you have together.
-Don’t let the last glimmer of summertime pass you up without one more family trip to the High Sierra.
+Don’t let the last glimmer of summer’s weather pass you up without one more family trip to the High Sierra.
 We guarantee you won’t regret it.
-And if you’re looking for other family adventures, be sure to check out even more ideas found here.
+And if you’re looking for other adventures, be sure to check out even more family vacation ideas in the High Sierra found here.

 Author: Alex Silgalis